ChristopherLohse/sortabilityTime/README.md

 need to be located in `Data/NeuripsCompetition/neurips-causeme-ground-truths` along with one folder per data file in the `Data/NeuripsCompetition/` directory.
 The ER Graphs Experiments do not need any data files.

-[1] Reisach, Alexander, Christof Seiler, and Sebastian Weichwald.
-"Beware of the simulated dag! causal discovery benchmarks may be easy to game."
-Advances in Neural Information Processing Systems 34 (2021): 27772-27784.
+[1] Reisach, A., Seiler, C., & Weichwald, S. (2021).
+Beware of the simulated dag! causal discovery benchmarks may be easy to game.
+Advances in Neural Information Processing Systems, 34, 27772-27784.

-[2] Alexander Gilbert Reisach, Myriam Tami, Christof Seiler, Antoine Chambaz, and Sebastian Weichwald.
-A scale invariant sorting criterion to find a causal order in additive noise models.
-In Thirty-seventh Conference on Neural Information Processing Systems, 2023.
+[2] Reisach, A., Tami, M., Seiler, C., Chambaz, A., & Weichwald, S. (2023).
+A scale-invariant sorting criterion to find a causal order in additive noise models.
+Advances in Neural Information Processing Systems, 36, 785-807